sslover/node-express-mongodb-heroku-boilerplate/README.md

 [Hogan Express](https://github.com/vol4ok/hogan-express)

 We are using Hogan-Express, a templating engine, to render our html on ExpressJS.
 Hogan-Express templates are mainly HTML and include {{variablehere}} template tags to display dynamic data and perform simple logic and looping.
+It is based on the popular mustache templating language: <http://mustache.github.io/mustache.5.html>

-You will save these templates to a specific directory and then tell ExpressJS what that directory named **/views**.
+You will save these html templates to a specific directory and then tell ExpressJS about that directory, which we'll call **/views**.
 We configure Express to use Hogan-Express template engine and set the template directory **/views** with these statements.

 We configure ExpressJS to use Hogan-Express in two files